7.3 PBAC Outcomes

 PBAC Outcomes are published to inform the public about the PBAC’s advice to the Minister for Health.
 The documents report the PBAC’s decisions in each case and summarise the reasons for the decision.
 These include PBAC decisions about submissions to list medicines/vaccines on the PBS, reports on currently listed medicines, general submissions from organisations and individuals, and other matters on the PBAC agenda.

 PBAC Outcomes are published on the Friday afternoon at week six of the PBAC cycle.

 If a medicine has not completed the TGA review, the outcome will be withheld pending receipt of the TGA delegate’s overview.
 After receiving this information, the outcome will be added to the outcomes for the respective PBAC meeting on the PBS website.

 7.3.2 Preparing the PBAC Outcomes

-Sponsors preview the PBAC Outcomes, which are compiled from the ratified PBAC Minutes of the meeting by PEB officers.
+Sponsors preview the PBAC Outcomes, which are compiled from the ratified PBAC Minutes of the meeting by OHTA officers.
 The outcomes for each submission are forwarded to the sponsor on Monday or Tuesday six weeks after the PBAC meeting.